Identifying Electrical Fittings: A Visual Guide for Helpers

 - Devices: The most common devices you’ll install are the receptacle (outlet) and the toggle switch.
 These are the points of use where power is delivered.

-- Special Environments: For equipment in wet or outdoor locations, Liquid-tight fittings are used with flexible conduit to create a sealed connection that protects conductors from moisture and corrosion.
+- Special Environments: For equipment in wet or outdoor locations, liquid-tight fittings are used with flexible conduit to create a sealed connection that protects conductors from moisture and corrosion.
 These are essential for wiring things like air conditioning units or outdoor lighting.

 Adhering to National Electrical Code (NEC) Standards